Estimated reading time: 5 minutes, 6 seconds.

 Let’s face it, today’s workplace is competitive.
 With the ever-increasing demands to perform and to impress the ‘powers that be’ on a daily, weekly and monthly basis… we could all do with a little helping hand to boost our performance and productivity.

-We’ve rounded up six excellent (and easy-to-use) apps that can supercharge your productivity, ensuring you make the most of your time, increase efficiency and get more done.
+We’ve rounded up five excellent (and easy-to-use) apps that can supercharge your productivity, ensuring you make the most of your time, increase efficiency and get more done.

 It’s not a new kid on the block, but this app is certainly one I recommend for business use.
 It allows for collaboration between teams and individuals, and can keep those pesky mail trails at bay.
 The beauty of slack is that you can make it fit to your lifestyle and preferences.
 If you only want to use the app during work hours, have the desktop app loaded and on when you’re at your laptop “check in” with your team and let them know you’re online.
 There’s also a great mobile app for both Android and IOS, so you can ensure FOMO never get its grip on you.

 To do lists coming out of your ears and can’t remember where you put that pesky piece of paper with that very important thing to do that you just can’t remember on it?
 Be gone with those days!
 Basecamp is an effective collaboration tool for teams and clients alike.
 We love it because it enables clear information sharing between individuals and teams alike in our agency.
 As a manager, I know exactly where projects are in their timeline, and which to-dos are overdue or need my input.
 Picture this tool as your to-do list on the go… on steroids.
 If you’re in a meeting, simply capture your to-dos there and then, and when you’re back at your desk, fine tune them with the finer details such as descriptions and deadlines.
 This also means that if anyone picks up a project you’re working on, they know exactly where tasks are in the pipeline.
 It also has the nifty feature of being able to add clients, but only to things that you want them to see.